mroberto166/MultilevelMachineLearning/README.md

-# TA Multi-level procedure for enhancing accuracy of machine learning algorithms
+# A Multi-level procedure for enhancing accuracy of machine learning algorithms
 Repository to reproduce the experiments in the paper "A Multi-level procedure for enhancing accuracy of machine learning algorithms"

 ## Reproduce the plots for the convergence study of generalization error